lessy-community/lessy/CONTRIBUTING.md

   community**
 - make illustrations (for instance, we do not have any logo or mascot yet)
-- translate Lessy… well, we cannot choose the language in the application yet but it's definitly something we want to support in the future
+- translate Lessy… well, we cannot choose the language in the application yet but it's definitely something we want to support in the future
 - improve documentation if you think something is wrong or our English is bad (it certainly is!)
 - and finally, help on development!